Preventing Value Function Collapse in Ensemble {Q}-Learning by Maximizing Representation Diversity: Background

 The implicit policy $\pi$ can extracted by acting greedily with respect to the optimal Q-function$:\argmax\limits_{a\in\mathcal{A}} Q^{*}\left(s, a\right)$.
 One possible way to estimate the optimal Q-value is by iteratively updating it for sampled states $s_t$ and action $a_t$ using

 where $\alpha$ is the step size and $Y_t$ is called the target value.
 While this algorithm had been initially studied in the context of a tabular representation of Q for discrete states and actions, in many practical applications the Q value is approximated by a learned function.
 Since the emergence of deep learning, the preferred approximation technique is based on a deep neural network.
-DQN~\cite{Mnih-2015-Nature}, the first deep RL algorithm based on these ideas had demonstrated super-human performance in Atari Games, but required a very large number of training iterations.
+DQN~\citep{Mnih-2015-Nature}, had demonstrated super-human performance in Atari Games, but required a very large number of training iterations.
 From this baseline, subsequent algorithms improved both the learning speed and achievable performance, with one of the main means for this being techniques to reduce the overestimation bias of the Q-function.

-Ensemble DQN~\cite{Anschel-2017-ICML} uses an ensemble of $N$ neural networks to estimate state-action values and uses their average to reduce both overestimation bias and estimation variance.
-Formally, the target value for Ensemble DQN is calculated using
+EnsembleDQN~\citep{Anschel-2017-ICML} uses an ensemble of $N$ neural networks to estimate state-action values and uses their average to reduce both overestimation bias and estimation variance.
+Formally, the target value for EnsembleDQN is calculated using

-More recent, Maxmin DQN~\cite{Lan-2020-ICLR} addresses the overestimation bias using order statistics, using the ensemble size $N$ as a hyperparameter to tune between underestimating and overestimating bias.
-The target value for Maxmin DQN is calculated using
+More recent, MaxminDQN~\citep{Lan-2020-ICLR} addresses the overestimation bias using order statistics, using the ensemble size $N$ as a hyperparameter to tune between underestimating and overestimating bias.
+The target value for MaxminDQN is calculated using